Pascal-Schmidt/surrey-crimes/README.md

 ## Data Representation

 - The app is designed to inform the citizens of Surrey about crime and collision incidents in their municipality.
+- We can zoom into different neighbohoods and postal codes by clicking on the circles.
+- A very specific serach can be done by searching for specific postal codes and crimes.
+- Besides the visual map with crimes, the app also features a table and time-series plots that show how crimes have been evolved over time in certain neighborhoods.

+Link to the (City of Surrey Crime and Collision Shiny Aplication)[https://www.shinyapps.io/admin/#/application/2098944]

 ## Follow Up